lightningjuzy/AirQuality_GP/README.md

 ## Building the GP Model
 Building the GP Model constitutes defining the kernels and the posterior.
 We will be using the kernels defined by Rassmussen in his textbook to make our kernels.
 ### Defining the Kernel
-From the data trend above, we observe that there is a gentle increasing trend in the data points.
+From the data trend, we observe that there is a gentle increasing trend in the data points.
 But there is also a local periodic fluctuation throughout the dataset.
 The period of the fluctuation is one year.
 Hence, we would need kernels to account for both the increasing and the periodic trends.

 With reference from the Rasmussen, we will first use the squared exponential (SE) covariance kernel from equation (5.15) as shown here: